 4 Flavors of Corporate LMS

 Interestingly, there is no universal blueprint that shows how vendors target corporate LMS buyers.
 Many viable and competing strategies exist.
-There is apparently room for many competitors.
-Here is a snapshot of the corporate LMS market:

 CORPORATE LMS MARKET

 Based on our research, we believe there are at least four different types of corporate LMSs including: